Melvin Johnson (serial killer): Death and identification

 Johnson was never linked to any of his known murders during his lifetime, but at an unknown period of time, he was imprisoned on unrelated charges in Texas.
 While serving a sentence there, he succumbed to a combination of stomach cancer and AIDS in October 2003.
 Following his death, his DNA was submitted to CODIS in an attempt to match him to any unsolved cases.

 In February 2009, his DNA was matched to the murders of Gordon and Hall, resulting in the closure of the double murder.
-To the detectives' shock, they received another hit only seven months later, when Johnson's DNA was linked to the murders of Hopson and Woods as well.
-With this revelation, the Decatur Police Department officially announced that they considered him a serial killer, and would begin further investigations to seek whether they could link him to any additional crimes.
+Seven months later, Johnson's DNA was linked to the murders of Hopson and Woods as well.
+The Decatur Police Department officially announced that they considered him a serial killer, and would begin further investigations to seek whether they could link him to any additional crimes.
 Reportedly, he was considered a suspect in the murder of a Millikin University student sometime during the 1980s and another killing in Indiana.

 As of January 2025, no new findings have been reported.